BastiPaeltz/ansible-openvpn/README.md

 - [Client state syncing](#Client-state-syncing) (optional)
 - support for running on and managing multiple hosts at once
 - support for names (CA, clients) with whitespace
-- made more things configurable, e.g. setting the DN_mode or the OpenVPN CN
+- made more things configurable, e.g. setting the DN_mode or the OpenVPN CN or adding arbitrary OpenVPN configuration to server and/or clients

 Things I stripped from ansible-openvpn-hardened, because they are not directly related to OpenVPN or might not be desired by users who run this on existing systems.
 So this project wil **NOT**:
 - upgrade all packages and install software to periodically update them